PromiseGameFi/Somnia-sample-project/schema-extension-sample/README.md

 # Edit .env with your configuration
 # RPC_URL=https://dream-rpc.somnia.network
-# PRIVATE_KEY=2bfcb63ac1e8363edeccc7f4fee7f4a1f7eadb13248a542bf94a2ac5e1943e93
+# PRIVATE_KEY= your private key
 ```

-⚠️ **Security Note**: Never commit your private key to version control.
+**Security Note**: Never commit your private key to version control.
 Keep it secure and use environment variables.

-💡 **Private Key Format**: You can provide your private key with or without the `0x` prefix - the code automatically handles both formats.

 ### 3. Register Schemas